VinodhThiagarajan1309/bit-byte-hex/README.md

 - .....
 - If a processor can access `8` bytes at a time its called 8 word of memory computer or `64` bit computer

-So if can processor can access 4 character/bytes at a time its a 32 bit computer and 8 character/bytes at a times its called 64 bit computer.
+So if can processor can access 4 bytes at a time its a 32 bit computer and 8 bytes at a times its called 64 bit computer.

 ## LSB or MSB ?
 Order of the bits